Continuous-time trading and the emergence of probability: Abstract

 \section{Abstract}

 This paper establishes a non-stochastic analogue of the celebrated result by Dubins and Schwarz about reduction of continuous martingales to Brownian motion via time change.
 We consider an idealized financial security with continuous price path, without making any stochastic assumptions.
 It is shown that typical price paths possess quadratic variation, where ``typical'' is understood in the following game-theoretic sense: there exists a trading strategy that earns infinite capital without risking more than one monetary unit if the process of quadratic variation does not exist.
 Replacing time by the quadratic variation process, we show that the price path becomes Brownian motion.
 This is essentially the same conclusion as in the Dubins--Schwarz result, except that the probabilities (constituting the Wiener measure) emerge instead of being postulated.
-We also give an elegant statement, inspired by Peter McCullagh's unpublished work, of this result in terms of game-theoretic probability theory. \ifJOURNAL \keywords{Game-theoretic probability \and Continuous time \and Emergence of probability \and Continuous price paths \and Incomplete markets} \subclass{MSC 91G99 \and MSC 60G17 \and MSC 60G05 \and MSC 60G44} \fi
+We also give an elegant statement, inspired by Peter McCullagh's unpublished work, of this result in terms of game-theoretic probability theory.